tiprankstipranks

 Our results are closely tied to the success of independent franchisees, and we have limited influence over their operations.

 We generate revenues in the form of royalties, fees and other amounts from our franchisees and our operating results are closely tied to their success.
 However, our franchisees are independent operators and we cannot control many factors that impact the profitability of their restaurants.
-At times, we have and may in the future provide cash flow support to franchisees by extending loans, advancing cash payments and/or providing rent relief where we have property control.
+At times, we have and may in the future provide cash flow support to franchisees by extending loans or guarantees, advancing cash payments and/or providing rent relief where we have property control.
 These actions have and may in the future adversely affect our cash flow and financial results.
-If sales trends or economic conditions worsen for franchisees, their financial results may deteriorate, which could result in, among other things, restaurant closures, delayed or reduced payments to us of royalties, advertising contributions, rents and, delayed or reduced payments for Tim Hortons products and supplies, and an inability for such franchisees to obtain financing to fund development, restaurant remodels or equipment initiatives on acceptable terms or at all.
+If sales trends or economic conditions decline for franchisees, their financial results may deteriorate, which could result in, among other things, restaurant closures, delayed or reduced payments to us of royalties, advertising contributions, rents and, delayed or reduced payments for Tim Hortons products and supplies, and an inability for such franchisees to obtain financing to fund development, restaurant remodels or equipment initiatives on acceptable terms or at all.
 Also, franchisees may not be willing or able to renew their franchise agreements with us due to low sales volumes, high real estate costs, or the failure to secure lease renewals.
-If our franchisees fail to renew their franchise agreements our royalty revenues may decrease, which in turn could materially and adversely affect our business and operating results.
+If our franchisees fail to renew their franchise agreements our royalty revenues may decrease, which could adversely affect our business and operating results.
 Franchisees and sub-franchisees may not successfully operate restaurants in a manner consistent with our established procedures, standards and requirements or standards set by applicable law, including sanitation and pest control standards, or data processing, privacy and cybersecurity requirements.
 Any operational shortcoming of a franchise or sub-franchise restaurant is likely to be attributed by guests to the entire brand and may be shared widely through social media, thus damaging the brand's reputation and potentially affecting our revenues and profitability.
 We may not be able to identify problems and take effective action quickly enough and, as a result, our image and reputation may suffer, and our franchise revenues and results of operations could decline.

 Debt & Financing1 | 3.2%